Schizotypal Personality Disorder Treatment for Teens in Dallas, Texas

 Unusual Perceptions or Magical Beliefs

-Lack of Motivation in Work or School Settings
+Lack of Motivation at Work or School

 Social Anxiety and Poor Relationship Skills